Hospitality Management Programs

 The Hospitality Management Program educates students for all sectors of the hospitality industry, including hotels, resorts, restaurants, golf courses, catering, event planning, agri-tourism, the wine industry, and more.
 Courses are strongly geared toward experiential learning in a competitive marketplace, with an emphasis on providing a high level of customer service and developing strong industry connections.

-The Hospitality Management Faculty offers a four-year degree program, in a two plus two format.
-This flexible and effective method of delivery offers a variety of options.
+The Hospitality Management Faculty offers a four-year degree program.
+It features a flexible and effective method of delivery that offers a variety of options.
 Students may choose to graduate after two years with a diploma, and Hospitality and Tourism diploma graduates from across Canada and internationally can transfer their credits into the third year of the degree.

 First and second-year students learn professional food and beverage service and dining room management through scheduled a la carte and banquet dining room shifts in the Discovery Room, as well as a number of off-campus events, including the annual Festival of Trees.

 Third and fourth-year students complete research assignments that require meeting with hospitality industry leaders.
 Assignments typically include completing a conference plan, a risk assessment of a property, or completing a full business proposal.

 Co-operative education work terms are another important foundation of the program.
 Three paid co-operative education work terms following years one, two and three reinforce classroom learning and provide valuable links with the industry for future employment opportunities.
 A dedicated faculty member provides students the tools they need to apply and interview successfully for these jobs, as well as support and follow-up with the students and the employers.